Begins Saturday, July 31, 2021

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

-This four-hour workshop is for writers who want to publish a piece.
-You may be actively submitting work, or this might be your first time you pitch or submit a piece—and yes, we will cover the difference between pitching and submitting.
+This four-hour workshop is for writers who want to publish a short piece: short fiction, nonfiction, or poetry.
+You may be actively submitting work, or this might be the first time you pitch or submit a piece—and yes, we will cover the difference between pitching and submitting.
 You will see pitches and submissions that worked and get advice from a veteran who has been in your place as well as across the desk, working as an editor.

-The goals for the workshop are to discuss the mechanics of getting published, including writing a cover letter, crafting an author bio, and catching an editor's eye.
-We will discuss the where, why, and how of submitting your work, with the aim of students leaving the workshop with clear ideas about presenting work and resources to find possible venues.
+The goals for the workshop are to discuss the mechanics of getting published, including writing a cover letter, crafting an author bio, and writing a pitch or summary of a piece that catches an editor's eye.
+We will discuss the where, why, and how of submitting your work, with the goal of students leaving the workshop with clear ideas about how to present their work and resources to find possible venues.

 Instructor: Lisa Levy

 Class Starts July 31, 2021